 Unvanish records keys and values it receives from neighboring nodes upon joining the network.
-To reduce the cost of storage and transfer to the eventual permanent value archive, Unvanish discards values whose lengths are outside the likely range for shares of Vanish encryption keys.
-The length of a key share is dependent on the key length, number of shares n, and threshold k.
+To reduce the cost of storage and transfer to the eventual permanent value archive, Unvanish heuristically discards values that are unlikely to be shares of Vanish encryption keys.
+A simple heuristic examines the length of stored values.
+The current Vanish implementation splits encryption keys using Shamir secret sharing over the integers.
+As a result, the length of shares can vary significantly, depending on key length, number of shares n, and threshold k.
 Based on the Vanish implementation, we calculate that shares of 128-bit encryption keys for the default setting of k = 7, n = 10 and the recommended "high-security" setting of k = 45, n = 50 will be 16 to 51 bytes long, inclusive.
 Unvanish records all values within that range.